smokingchmod/smokingchmod/README.md

 🌱 I’m currently learning C++, C#.
-Also really want to learn JS in the future.
-💻 I’m looking to collaborate on game dev when I learn something more.
-I love video games since I was little kid.
-🚀 I had internship on Polish Space Agency - Defense Department in Warsaw.
+Also really want to learn JS in the future.\n 💻 I’m looking to collaborate on game dev when I learn something more.
+I love video games since I was little kid.\n 🚀 I had internship on Polish Space Agency - Defense Department in Warsaw.
 🎇 I also had workship on Heavy Ion Laboratory in Warsaw.